SailFish-Finance/v3-sdk/README.md

 The SDK includes several examples in the `examples` directory:

+### Swap Examples
 - **basic-usage.js**: Demonstrates how to get the best route and quote for a swap
 - **execute-swap.js**: Shows how to execute a direct swap transaction
 - **multi-hop-swap.js**: Illustrates working with multi-hop routes
 - **multihop-wiser-esd.js**: Specific example of a multi-hop swap between WISER and ESD tokens using WEDU as an intermediary token

+### Bridge Examples
 - **bridge-edu.js**: Shows how to bridge EDU tokens from BSC to Arbitrum using LayerZero
 - **bridge-arb-to-edu.js**: Shows how to bridge EDU tokens from Arbitrum to EDUCHAIN
 - **bridge-widget-usage.js**: Demonstrates how to use the BridgeWidget React component in a web application

+### Liquidity Pool Management Examples
+- **initialize-pool.js**: Shows how to initialize a new pool with WEDU and a custom token
+- **add-liquidity.js**: Demonstrates adding liquidity to a pool with a specific price ratio
+- **remove-liquidity.js**: Shows how to remove a percentage of liquidity from an existing position
+- **view-portfolio.js**: Demonstrates how to view detailed portfolio information
+- **collect-fees.js**: Shows how to collect fees earned from a position
+- **deploy-liquidity.js**: Demonstrates deploying liquidity to a pool and calculating different price range strategies

 ## Contract Addresses